hczhu/TickerTick-API/README.md

 Welcome to the TickerTick API.

-The TickerTick API provides fresh and relevant stock news stories through a powerful query language.
-The API covers all companies listed in US stock markets([around 20,000 tickers](https://api.tickertick.com/tickers?n=100000)) and [hundreds of top startups](https://api.tickertick.com/tickers?n=100000&p=.).
+The TickerTick API provides the latest stock news stories through a powerful query language.
+The API covers all companies listed in US stock markets([around 10,000 tickers](https://api.tickertick.com/tickers?n=100000)) and [hundreds of top startups](https://api.tickertick.com/tickers?n=100000&p=.).
 The source websites of the news stories include around ten thousand websites.

 Take a look at an example web app that uses TickerTick API.
 - [https://tickertick.com](https://tickertick.com/?q=FB%2CAMZN%2CAAPL%2CNFLX%2CGOOG)